 Scales: In South Carolina, the most common insect pests of camellia are scales.
 Scale insects feed on plants by piercing plant tissue and sucking sap.
 Scales do not look like typical insects.
 They are small, immobile and have no visible legs.
 They vary in appearance depending on species and sex.
 Some look like small fish scales attached to the plant.
 As a result of their unusual appearance, populations can reach damaging levels before they are noticed.

-Tea scale damage to top of camellia leaf.
+Tea scale (Fiorinia theae) damage to top of camellia leaf.

 Clemson University - USDA Cooperative Extension Slide Series, Bugwood.org